x00tex/hackTheBox/Boxes/linux/Retired/tentacle/README.md

 ## ffuf with multi-proxy

-while ffuf or gobuster don't support muli-proxy fuzzing i found a hacky solution from [github-issue](https://github.com/ffuf/ffuf/issues/50)
+while ffuf or gobuster don't support multi-proxy fuzzing i found a hacky solution from [github-issue](https://github.com/ffuf/ffuf/issues/50)

 1. Configure the proxies I want to use in [proxychains](https://github.com/rofl0r/proxychains-ng)